ContentsViewer/sh-setup/README.md

 ## Update
 You can re-run this script.

-At 2 or more, this script updates all packages.
+At 2 or more time, this script will update all packages.

 ## Packages
 This script will add these packages.